 4、Things You Need To Be Aware Of

 Once you have successfully installed your PID temperature controller, one of the most important things you’ll need to pay attention to is how to maintain the device properly.
-Taking care of the controller can significantly extend their useful life.
+Taking care of the controller can significantly extend its useful life.
 Below are a few maintenance tips you can apply for your PID temperature controller:

 - Regularly remove the grain deposited at the bottom of the air supply tube.
 To do this, loosen the drain plug at the bottom of the filter regulator.